Does Britain really take more asylum seekers and refugees than other countries?

 The Voluntary Assisted Return and Reintegration Programme (VARRP)

 The VARRP programme assists asylum seekers who wish to return to their home country but who do not have the means to do so.
 Applicants to the programme may also apply for reintegration assistance.
-Click here to find some examples of returnees who have benefited from this assistance.

 Do asylum seekers get preferential treatment for social housing?